YalePrivacyLab/tracker-profiles/trackers/Fidzup.md

 Not Listed

 ## Products and Services
-Fidzup primary services are twofold:
+Fidzup has two primary services:

 1. Drive to store campaign
 2. Retargeting campaign